Tiens0710/basecamp12/README.md

 - Cairo 1 smart contracts developed during Sessions 2 & 3.
 - Tests written using the Starknet testing framework.
 - Structured as a Scarb project for compilation and testing.
 - **Note**: This part does not include or use any frontend.
-The frontend code is located separately in the frontend/ folder.
+The frontend code is located separately in the frontend/hello-xyz.

 ### `frontend/hello-xyz/`